 Guidelines for structuring metadata for datasetsStructured dataset metadata.

-Metadata (data that provides information about other data) for datasets that supports data discoverability using international standards.
+Metadata (data that provides information about other data) for datasets that supports data discoverability using international standards. are established at the local level.

 Data access governance framework is established